 If there is one vitally important statistic, it’s your GPA, so don’t let it lag.
 Since all medical students, no matter their undergraduate school of choice, have essentially the same pre-med requirements, you’ll be compared with “fellow” students from across the nation.
 A 3.5 GPA with a good MCAT score, ECs and LORs, could unlock the door to a top-tier school.
 But a 3.6 looks better!
 A 3.7 better yet.
-Keep in mind that if your school is one of those (like Brown or Harvard) that do a little “creative grade inflation” to give kids an easier entre to medical school, the adcoms know about it.
+Keep in mind that if your school is one of those top-tier schools we’ve all heard about that do a little “creative grade inflation” to give kids an easier entre to medical school, the adcoms know about it.
 If, on the other hand, you go to one of the schools known for grade deflation, you may get a small boost in consideration.
 Even a 4.0 GPA won’t score you a sure ticket to medical school, but it does help if the other parts of your application shine.

 What about my MCAT score?